-- The increase in premium expenditures in the individual market: \$120 million, or 2%, ("Premium expenditures for individually purchased insurance" in Table 1). - The increase in out-of-pocket expenditures for maternity benefits covered by insurance (e.g., copayments and deductibles): \$28.8 million, or 0.5%, ("Individual out-of-pocket expenditures for covered benefits" in Table 1). - The reduction in out-of-pocket expenditures for maternity benefits not currently covered by insurance: \$108.8 million ("Out-of-pocket expenditures for noncovered benefits" in Table 1). - All of the costs of the mandate would be concentrated in the CDI-regulated individual market, where total expenditures are estimated to increase by 1% and premiums by 5% ("Total Expenditure" and "Insured Premiums", Table 5).
-Per member per month (PMPM) premiums are estimated to increase by an average of \$8.48 in this market. - In 2009, California passed AB 119 into law prohibiting insurers from gender rating, or charging differential premiums based on gender for contracts issued, amended, or renewed on or after January 1, 2011.
-Therefore, the premium and cost calculations in this report assume all gender-rated policies would be converted to gender-neutral pricing prior to the implementation of AB 1825. - Insurance premiums in the individual market are stratified by age bands, so premiums are likely to increase more for younger individuals (particularly ages 19 to 29) than for older individuals (ages 30 to 64).
-CHBRP estimates that for the majority of individuals in the CDI-regulated individual market who do not currently have maternity benefits, AB 1825 would increase average premiums by 2% to 28% among those aged 19 to 44 years, depending on the age of the enrollee.
-Among the minority of individuals aged 19 to 44 years in the CDI-regulated individual market who currently have maternity benefits, AB 1825 is expected to decrease average premiums by 0.5% to 20%. - In addition to varying with age, premium changes could vary across policies.
-Postmandate, women of a given age might self-select into policies with a high or low level of cost sharing based on their expected need for maternity care. - The estimated premium increases may result in approximately 9,335 newly uninsured.
-It is likely that these newly uninsured would disproportionately consist of younger people, if they experience the greatest premium increases.
+- Among all enrollees in state-regulated policies (both CDI-regulated and DMHC-regulated), total annual health expenditures are estimated to increase by \$22.2 million, or 0.02%, as a result of this mandate ("Total Annual Expenditures" in Table 1).
+As the total number of deliveries and average cost associated with each delivery is not expected to increase since the number of newly covered mothers is too small to have a measurable effect on costs, the mandate primarily shifts costs from individuals to insurers.
+CHBRP assumes that the administrative expenses for health policies would increase in proportion to the increase in their covered health care costs, leading to an estimated increase in overall expenditures.
+Note that the increase in total expenditures is a total of: - The increase in premium expenditures in the individual market: \$111.5 million, or 1.66%, ("Premium expenditures for individually purchased insurance" in Table 1). - The increase in out-of-pocket expenditures for maternity benefits covered by insurance (e.g., copayments and deductibles): \$32.1 million, or 0.43%, ("Enrollee out-of-pocket expenditures for covered benefits" in Table 1). - The reduction in out-of-pocket expenditures for maternity benefits not currently covered by insurance: \$121.5 million.
+This assumes that all women without coverage pay out of pocket. ("Enrollee expenses for noncovered benefits" in Table 1). - All of the costs of the mandate would be concentrated in the CDI-regulated individual market, where total expenditures are estimated to increase by 0.52% and premiums by 3.48% ("Total Expenditure" and "Insured Premiums", Table 7).
+Per member per month (PMPM) premiums are estimated to increase by an average of \$6.92 in this market. - In 2009, California passed AB 119 into law prohibiting insurers from gender rating, or charging differential premiums based on gender for contracts issued, amended, or renewed on or after January 1, 2011.
+Therefore, the premium and cost calculations in this report assume all gender-rated policies have been converted to gender-neutral pricing prior to the implementation of AB 185.

+- Insurance premiums in the individual market are stratified by age bands, so premiums are likely to increase more for younger individuals (particularly ages 19 to 29) than for older individuals (ages 30 to 64).
+CHBRP estimates that for the majority of individuals in the CDI-regulated individual market who do not currently have maternity benefits, AB 185 would increase average premiums by 2% to 28% among those aged 19 to 44 years, depending on the age of the enrollee.
+Among the minority of individuals aged 19 to 44 years in the CDI-regulated individual market who currently have maternity benefits, AB 185 is expected to decrease average premiums by 0.5% to 23%. - In addition to varying with age, premium changes could vary across policies.
+Postmandate, women of a given age might self-select into policies with a high or low level of cost sharing based on their expected need for maternity care.